16point7/aoc/codegen/README.md

 # codegen

-Used to initialite a new day directory.
+Used to initialite a new solution directory.

 ## Example